-- Age: Age can provide some differentiation, but would be better used in conjunction with other more specific clinical variables.
-To illustrate, of all pediatric patients, those age 0 years and 12-17 years have higher overall readmission rates than patients age 14, 5-7, and 8-11 years, but there are very substantial differences within each age range.
-Age may account for 30% of the variance that is explained by the proposed risk adjustment methodology, but this would likely be a lot less if the other variables and were more clinically specific. - 2.
-Gender: Gender accounts for just 1% of the variance in the proposed risk adjustment methodology.
-This being the case, while not a problem, it is not clear why gender was included in the methodology?
-Again, we think it is more important to include other variables that are more clinically specific. - 3.
+Age: Age can provide some differentiation, but would be better used in conjunction with other more specific clinical variables.
+To illustrate, of all pediatric LRI patients, those patients age 0 years and 12-17 years have higher overall readmission rates than patients age 1-4, 5-7, and 8-11 years, but there are very substantial differences within each age range.

+The pediatric LRI proposal didn't include explanatory power statistics, but the parallel pediatric all-conditions readmission proposal identifies that age accounts for 30% of the variance explained by the proposed risk adjustment methodology.
+This would likely be a lot less if the other variables and were more clinically specific.

+- Gender: The pediatric LRI proposal did not include explanatory power statistics, but the parallel pediatric all-conditions readmission proposal identifies that gender accounts for just 1% of the variance in the proposed risk adjustment methodology.
+This being the case, it is not clear why gender was included in the methodology? - 3.
 Presence of any Chronic Condition per the AHRQ CCIs: The proposal makes no attempt to distinguish among the approximately 4,500 diagnoses on the list of conditions.
 It also makes no attempt to distinguish between the CCI "body systems."
 It just counts for the presence of any condition and multiple CCI "body systems."
-Accordingly, it is severely lacking in clinical specificity. - 4.
-Number of Chronic Condition "Body Systems" per the AHRQ CCIs.
+Accordingly, it is severely lacking in clinical specificity.

+4. Number of Chronic Condition "Body Systems" per the AHRQ CCIs.

 There are a number of limitations to using the AHRQ CCIs for risk adjustment for pediatric readmissions.
 It first must be recognized that the CCIs are only intended to categorize the ICD-9-CM diagnoses codes into two categories, chronic and not chronic.
 "Chronic" is intended to mean a condition expected to last 12 months or longer and which either places limitations on the person or results in the need for ongoing medical services (or both).